A radionuclide cisternogram is a nuclear scan test. It is used to diagnose problems with the flow of spinal fluid.

-You will be scanned 4 - 6 hours after receiving this injection.
-A special camera takes images that show how the radioactive materials travel with the cerebrospinal fluid through the spine and if the fluid leaks outside the spine.
+You will then be scanned 4 to 6 hours after getting the injection.
+A special camera takes images that show how the radioactive materials travel with the cerebrospinal fluid through the spine.
+The images also show if the fluid leaks outside the spine.

 The scan is painless, although the table may be cold or hard.
 No discomfort is produced by the radioisotope or the scanner.

-The test is performed to detect problems with spinal fluid circulation and spinal fluid leaks.
+The test is performed to detect problems with flow of spinal fluid and spinal fluid leaks.

 A normal value indicates normal circulation of CSF through all parts of the brain and spinal cord.

 Risks associated with a lumbar puncture include pain at the injection site, bleeding, and infection.
 There is also a very rare chance of nerve damage.

 The amount of radiation used during the nuclear scan is very small.
 Almost all of the radiation is gone within a few days.
 There are no known cases where the radioisotope has caused the patient harm.
 However, as with any radiation exposure, caution is advised if you are pregnant or breastfeeding.

 You should lie flat after the lumbar puncture.
 This can help prevent headache from the lumbar puncture.
 No other special care is necessary.